 - You want your seed trays to develop strong seedlings

-Vermiculite is odorless, can be purchased in horticultural-grade bags with directions on working it into the garden soil.
-It’s a permanent soil conditioner and won’t break down in your soil like compost does.
-When it is watered or it rains, the vermiculite will hold water in the soil until the soil begins to dry out and releases it.
-Vermiculite can be used in potted containers, on lawns and for composting.
+Vermiculite is odorless and can be purchased in horticultural-grade bags with directions on working it into the garden soil.
+It’s a permanent soil conditioner and won’t break down in your soil as compost does.
+When it is watered, or it rains, the vermiculite will hold water in the soil until the soil begins to dry out and releases it.
+Vermiculite can be used in potted containers, on lawns, and for composting.
 It can be used in mycology for mushrooms added to the substrate.
-It can improve the soil that needs an additive to retain water for your plants which need it.
+It can improve the soil that needs an additive to retain water for your plants that need it.

 To summarize all of this information: Both perlite and vermiculite can be good as a soil amendment, but they’re used for different purposes.
 Both retain moisture, but vermiculite holds a lot more (which can become a risk for root rot or other fungal conditions in excess).
 Both have naturally occurring mineral origins, and vermiculite and perlite can be used to keep cuttings moist as they develop roots.
 Perlite is better for aerating soil and ensuring it drains properly.

 In organic gardening, perlite and vermiculite both have their purposes.
 But we hope we’ve helped you to understand what the difference is between perlite vs vermiculite!

 Frequently Asked Questions

 Q: Which is better, vermiculite or perlite?

 A: Neither one is “better” as they have two different purposes in the garden.
 There are even times when you might use both!
 One improves aeration, the other improves water retention.